 But before I go into that, it’s worth explaining why you should focus on improving your SEO.
 Search engine optimisation in 2021 remains one of the most important strategies for business growth.
 Research shows that 68% of online experiences begin with a search engine.
 (BrightEdge).
 Whilst organic traffic takes longer to build, it encompasses a wider net of your target customers.
 On top of that, people are more knowledgeable and aware of the differences between a paid ad and an organic result and the majority of people attribute an organic search result as more trustworthy.
-Which mean that when you show up on their organic search results, they’ll be more likely to do business with.
+Which means that when you show up on their organic search results, they’ll be more likely to do business with.

 Anyhow, let’s dive into how to use internal linking to improve your SEO.

 Links in general, are the most basic premise of how search engines work.
 The search engine crawlers aka robots are how search engines discover and track new content on the web.
-Without links, the content discovery would be much harder and almost impossible with the size and magnitude of the web today.
+Without links, content discovery would be much harder and almost impossible with the size and magnitude of the web today.
 But links are more than that.
-It’s how engines identify and group content and assign weight and importance of pages.
-For example, if a page is being linked to by many other internal and external site pages, the engine takes that as an indicator that the page carries a lot of weight and importance.
+It’s how engines identify and group content and assign the weight and importance of pages.
+For example, if a page is being linked to many other internal and external site pages, the engine takes that as an indicator that the page carries a lot of weight and importance.

 What’s an internal link?

 Internal links are a type of link through which your site points to another page on the same domain, in and within itself.
 Search engines (Google) and your website visitors use these links to navigate your site and discover more content.

 Some links are ‘navigation links’ like your menu or navigation items or even buttons on your website.
 Some links are ‘contextual links’ like hyperlinking words in blog posts or website pages to other pages on the site.
 A contextual link is a link of a page that’s related to the term or words that are hyperlinked (often called the anchor text).
 The anchor text is what tells the search engine and users, what to expect the linked page to be about.

 The impact of internal links on your site